-Affordable and reliable internet access is not a luxury, it's a necessity.
+Affordable, reliable internet access is a necessity.

 The digital divide represents the gap in access to reliable and affordable high-speed internet service.
 This gap is especially pronounced in less densely populated rural areas and among financially disadvantaged customers and communities.